 Holy Family Hospital of Bethlehem is located on the West Bank of Palestine, just 1,500 steps from the birthplace of Christ.
 This Catholic teaching hospital is a state-of-the-art maternity and neonatal critical care center serving women, infants, and children throughout the Holy Land.

-The Hospital stands as a beacon of hope for poor and at-risk families in the Bethlehem region and nearby United Nations Refugee Camps.
+The Hospital stands as a beacon of hope for poor and at-risk families in the Bethlehem region, nearby desert villages, and refugee camps.
 The Hospital and its Outreach Clinics provide quality medical care to all, regardless of religion, ethnicity, or ability to pay.
 No one is ever turned away.